guettli/programming-guidelines/README.md

 ### Keep your directories clean

-There are two kind of files in the context of backup: Files which should be in the backup and temporary files which should not be in the backup.
+There are two kinds of files in the context of backup: Files that should be in the backup and temporary files which should not be in the backup.
-Keep you directories clean.
-In a directory there should be either only files which should be in the backup xor only files which should not be in the backup.
-This will make live easier for you.
+Keep your directories clean.
+In a directory, there should be either only files which should be in the backup xor only files which should not be in the backup.
+This will make life easier for you.
 The configuration of your backup is easier and cleaning temporary files is easier and looking at the directory makes more joy since it is clean.

 And overall, storing data in directories and files is outdated.
-If you start from scratch, then put structured data in a database and binary data in a S3 compatible server.
+If you start from scratch, then put structured data in a database and binary data in an S3 compatible server.

 ### Avoid logging to files

 I still do this, but I want to reduce it.
 Logs are endless streams.
-Files are a buch of bytes with fixed length.
+Files are a bunch of bytes with a fixed length.
 Both concepts don't fit together.
 Sooner or later your logs get rotated.
-Now you are in trouble if you want to run a log checker for every line in your logfile.
-I mean the mathematically version of "every line".
-This gets really complicated if you want to check every line.
-Rotating logfiles needs to be done sooner or later.
-But how to rotate the file, if a process still write to it?
+Now you are in trouble if you want to run a log checker for every line in your log file.
+I mean the mathematical version of "every line".
+This gets complicated if you want to check every line.
+Rotating log files needs to be done sooner or later.
+But how to rotate the file, if a process still writes to it?
 This is one problem, which was solved several hundred times and each time different ...

 In other words: Avoid logging to files and avoid logrotate.
 Logging is an endless stream.

-Of course somewhere on the hard disk data gets stored in files.
-But it is highly recommended to use a tool where don't fiddle with files daily.
+Of course, somewhere on the hard disk data gets stored in files.
+But it is highly recommended using a tool where don't fiddle with files daily.

 See [12factor App: #11 Treat logs as event streams](https://12factor.net/logs)

 ### Use Systemd

-It is available, don't reinvent.
-Don't do double-fork magic any more.
+It is available, don't reinvent it.
+Don't do double-fork magic anymore.
 Use a systemd service with Type=simple.
 See [Systemd makes many daemons obsolete](https://stackoverflow.com/a/30189540/633961)

 ### Don't use Systemd "instantiated units"

-Systemd allows you to create template and create several services from this template.
+Systemd allows you to create a template and create several services from this template.
 See: <http://0pointer.de/blog/projects/instances.html>

 First I thought this is great.
 But some months later I realized: It is